percona/mongodb_exporter/README.md

 - **-web.listen-address** - The listen address of the exporter (*default: ":9001"*)
 - **-log_dir** - The directory to write the log file (*default: /tmp*)

+*For more options see the help page with '-h' or '--help'*

 If you use [MongoDB Authorization](https://docs.mongodb.org/manual/core/authorization/), you must:

 1. Create a user with '*clusterMonitor*' role and '*read*' on the '*local*' database, like the following (*replace password!*):